Train Working Systems - Block & Non-block WorkingOn this page

 Block working can be done with axle counters too.
 Here, the task of deciding whether a train has entered a section without parting can be automated by counting the axles as they pass the last signal from the dispatching station and comparing with the count of the axles at the home signal of the receiving station.
 If they match (‘last vehicle proving’) the previous block can be opened for the next train.
 More often, though, axle counters are used in conjunction with track circuits simply to detect the presence of a train on a section for block working.

-Communication between the two signalboxes these days is often by telephone, but in the past telegraph instruments that sounded bell signals were universal, and these are still used a lot today.
+Communication between the two signalboxes these days is by telephone, but in the past telegraph instruments that sounded bell signals were universal.
 The bell code used by IR is described below.

 IR’s classifies stations according to their role in the block system and their rules for issuing Line Clear indications.
 See the section on stations for details.